jesstelford/shoot-back/README.md

 * P1 appears to be moving in reverse (as if P2 is pushing them back)
 * P2 has the same teleport ability as P1,
 * When P2 is teleported back, the same thing happens as with P1.
-* The number lives P2 has is the number of kills P1 made +1?
+* The number lives P2 has is the number of kills P1 made +1Describe the game?
+* At each point where P1 died, a new P1 is spawned by flying out of the "valuable" ship
+* The P1's are AI controlled

+## Implementation

+### Phase 1

+The side-scrolling shooter

+### Phase 2

+Reset after dying

+### Phase 3

+2 player / reverse